-Zolgensma® (onasemnogene) Gene replacement therapy
+Zolgensma[®] (onasemnogene) Gene replacement therapy

-o In May 2019, the FDA approved Zolgensma as the first Zolgensma gene therapy for the treatment of children less than 2 years old with all types of SMA.

-- O The Clinic for Special Children is a site for this therapy and is also participating in a research study of gene therapy for SMA for presymptomatic babies under 6 weeks of age. - Gene therapy uses a modified virus to insert a functioning SMN1 gene into human cells, allowing those cells to make greater amounts of SMN protein. - O The dose is given as a one-time intravenous (IV) infusion in babies who do not have immunity to the type of virus used to deliver the working gene.
+- In May 2019, the FDA approved Zolgensma as the first gene therapy for the treatment of children less than 2 years old with all types of SMA. - The Clinic for Special Children participated in the clinical trial of gene therapy for SMA in presymptomatic babies under six years of age. - Gene therapy uses a modified virus to insert a functioning SMN1 gene into human cells, allowing those cells to make greater amounts of SMN protein. - The dose is given as a one-time intravenous (IV) infusion in babies who do not have immunity to the type of virus used to deliver the working gene.

-Spinraza® (nusinersen) Intrathecal medicine
+Spinraza[®] (nusinersen) Intrathecal medicine

-O In December 2016, the FDA approved Spinraza (nusinersen) as the first targeted therapy for all types of SMA.

-- Spinraza works by increasing the amount of SMN protein produced by SMN2 to achieve protein levels closer to what SMN1 would produce if functioning properly. - O Spinraza must be given every 4 months for life via a lumbar puncture (spinal tap) or an implanted intrathecal catheter.
+- In December 2016, the FDA approved Spinraza (nusinersen) as the first targeted therapy for all types of SMA. - SPINRAZA (nusinersen) - Spinraza works by increasing the amount of SMN protein produced by SMN2 to achieve protein levels closer to what SMN1 would produce if functioning properly. - Spinraza must be given every 4 months for life via a lumbar puncture (spinal tap) or an implanted intrathecal catheter.

-EvrysdiTM (risdiplam) Oral medicine
+Evrysdi[TM] (risdiplam) Oral medicine

-O In August 2020, the FDA approved Evrysdi as a medicine for SMA of all types in children over two months of age.

-- O Evrysdi boosts the amount of SMN protein produced by SMN2 to achieve protein levels closer to SMN1 if functioning properly. - O Evrysdi is taken by mouth once a day.
+- In August 2020, the FDA approved Evrysdi as a medicine for SMA of all types in children over two months of age. - Evrysdi boosts the amount of SMN protein produced by SMN2 to achieve protein levels closer to SMN1 if functioning properly. - Evrysdi is taken by mouth once a day.